-Pyogenic granuloma on the finger of a patient after cryotherapy treatment for a wart.
-A pyogenic granuloma is neither pyogenic (producing pus) nor a granuloma (inflamed cells).
+Pyogenic granuloma on the skin of a 45-year-old man.
+A pyogenic granuloma is neither pyogenic (producing pus) nor a granuloma (inflammed cells).
 It is a harmless overgrowth of tiny blood vessels, which often appears after minor injury and is prone to bleeding.
 The growth will normally disappear without treatment but can be removed by electrocautery, cryosurgery or more conventional surgery.

 Model release available.
 Property release not required.